 This may happen with XP.
-Go to Device Manager (right-click on the My Computer icon, then properties, then Device Manager) and find the yellow exclamation mark, update the driver, select from specific location (not internet) and point to C:\Program Files\Malvern Instruments\Zetasizer Software 7-12\USB Drivers [this is where the USB drivers for the Zetasizer software are located on your computer] .
+Go to Device Manager (right-click on the My Computer icon, then properties, then Device Manager) and find the yellow exclamation mark.
+Now update the driver, select from specific location (not internet) and point to C:\Program Files\Malvern Instruments\Zetasizer Software 7-12\USB Drivers. [this is where the USB drivers for the Zetasizer software are located on your computer] .
 You may have to reboot before and / or after.

 For Windows10, the default secure boot may be disabling the driver for the Zetasizer [up to and including v 7.12].
-This can be circumvented by changing the system setup to disable ‘Secure Boot’. you can ask your IT department yourself, or if comfortable with advanced settings, get into the BIOS by rebooting the computer while holding the Shift key (this booting may take several minutes), then Options-Troubleshoot-Advanced Options-UEFI Firmware Settings-Secure Boot-Secure Boot Enable – check the “Disabled” button and acknowledge that it will reduce system security, Apply, Exit.
+You can circumvent this by changing the system setup to disable ‘Secure Boot’.
+Either ask your IT department yourself, or if comfortable with advanced settings, get into the BIOS by rebooting the computer while holding the Shift key.
+(This booting may take several minutes) Then go to Options-Troubleshoot-Advanced Options-UEFI Firmware Settings-Secure Boot-Secure Boot Enable – check the “Disabled” button.
+You must acknowledge that it will reduce system security, Apply, Exit.
 The computer will reboot and should now work normally with the Malvern Plug and Play PnP drivers.

 Update for Windows 10: There is now a signed driver update available on the website – so that the Secure Boot no longer has to be disabled.